jspsych/eyetracking-utils/README.md

 version in `pyproject.toml`.
 Otherwise, the changes will not update when you rerun the pip command.

+Note: Changing from branch to branch (i.e. main to dev branch) will not update the module in your notebook environment, you'll have to do a complete wipe and restart of the environment in order for changes in the code to be reflected, but once done, sticking on that one branch and updating will still work.

 To import various files, just use:
 ```python
 import et_util.filename as something